 When it comes to dealing with a mood or anxiety disorder, seems to me there isn’t a cause or treatment option that can be automatically dismissed.
 I mean, no stone is to be left unturned.
 Right?
 And so it is with the gut.
 How ’bout we take a trip downstairs?

 Research shows that more than 40% of people suffering from digestive disorders are likely to develop depression and anxiety.

-Given it had been a year-and-a-half since the last Chipur article on the subject was posted, I jumped on a guest post offer from Mary Toscano, producer of Probiotics Hub.
+Given it had been a year-and-a-half since the last article was posted, I jumped on a guest post offer from Mary Toscano, producer of Probiotics Hub (10.31.20: looks like the site no longer exists).
 I mean, I find the material fascinating and very mood and anxiety disorder relevant.

 Why the Gut Is Also Called the Second Brain

 What goes on in your gut has a profound influence on your mood.
 This is exactly why you often come across the expression, “Gut Feeling.”

 Research shows that a healthy gut contains trillions of good bacteria that control disease and maintain wellness.
 The microbiome makeup plays a crucial role on your physical and mental health because it is structurally and chemically connected to the brain through an orchestrated symphony of nerves.

 The enteric nervous system (ENS) of the gut facilitates back and forth communication to the nervous system, the endocrine system and the immune system through a neural network.
 While the ENS of the gut may not process cognitive functions, it can surely influence your cognitive abilities and this is exactly why the ENS is termed as the second brain of the body.